LDWLab/XRNA-GT/README.md

 * Placement of label line segments is incorrect
 	* This bug fix is in progress.

-The available jar file has been compiled using a recent version of Java (Java v13)
+The available jar file has been compiled using AdoptOpenJDK 14.